jamenne/PT1000/README.md

 ## Description
 C++ class which uses a Keithley Multimeter to read out a PT1000 element.

+The measurement devices are connected to the PC via gpib.

 ## Requirements to run terminal program

 Availability of the following libraries (author: Janine Menne):